En bref

 Course Component: Lecture

-CVG 6304 Special Topics in Civil Engineering (3 units)
+CVG 6304 Special Topics in Geotechnical Engineering (3 units)

 This course is equivalent to CIVJ 6004 at Carleton University.